rivie13/rivie13.github.io/SITE_IMPROVEMENTS.md

   - Should only go through the full load process once a day to avoid GitHub API rate limits

 #### Technical Details
+- **Cache Mechanism**: Implement a cache mechanism for projects, activity, contributions, and stats
-- **Cache Duration**: Currently set to 30 minutes in github-config.js, needs to be extended to 24 hours
+- **Cache Duration**: Currently set to 30 minutes in github-config.js, needs to be extended to 24 hours, will change depending on which cache is being used
 - **Loading Timeout**: Hard-coded 5-second timeout in github-repos.js removes loading indicators regardless of actual completion
 - **Error Handling**: "Failed to load projects" message appears when hitting rate limits or during slow loading
 - **Request Queue**: